Skip to main content

 Should

-In addition to the items listed above, this step should include the following elements when locally appropriate and when funding allows:
+In addition to the items listed above, determining future deficiencies should include the following elements when locally appropriate and when funding allows:

-• Clearly describe deficiencies and, where possible, the time period in which they are likely to occur.
-For example, some intersections may not fail until the 20th year of the planning horizon while others may fail within 5 years.
+• Clearly describe the time period in which deficiencies are likely to occur.
+For example, some intersections may not fail until the 20th year of the planning horizon, while others may fail within 5 years.
 Another example could be an area of a jurisdiction with low levels of transit service where low-income housing is forecast to increase substantially in the next 10 years.

-• Identify infrastructure not able to sustain an earthquake and subsequent effects as a potential future deficiency.
+• Identifying infrastructure unable to sustain an earthquake and subsequent effects as a potential future deficiency.

-• Identify deficiencies in the pedestrian and bicycle network associated with heat island effects, traveler comfort and where street trees or other mitigations may improve travel.
+• Identifying deficiencies in the pedestrian and bicycle network associated with heat island effects, traveler comfort, and where street trees or other mitigations may improve travel.

-• Identify resiliency-type deficiencies associated with non-operational deficiencies for transportation infrastructure in areas that are exposed to natural hazards (flooding, landslides, wildfire, heat), projected impacts from rising sea levels, or seismic/tsunami events.
+• Identifying resiliency-type deficiencies associated with non-operational deficiencies for transportation infrastructure in areas that are exposed to natural hazards (flooding, landslides, wildfire, heat), projected impacts from rising sea levels, or seismic/tsunami events.

 Deficiencies are defined as the difference between the current transportation system and adopted standards or targets and may reflect performance measures and evaluation criteria developed in Step 2: Goals & Objectives.
 Deficiencies are capacity or design constraints that limit but do not prohibit the ability to travel by a given mode.